Joost-L/Uncertainty_Principle_on_Graphs/README.md

 Code for a uu group project about the uncertainty principle on graphs

 ## Finding our results:
 The main branch contains all of our code.
 We have 8 seperate branches, for each type of graph we have 2 branches for our two different values for the average degree d.
+On each of these branches you can view our raw data saved in lists, and also the resulting plots